bottledcode/swytch-framework/docs/README.md

 ## Translation Aware

-The Swytch Framework is translation aware.
+The Swytch Framework is translation-aware.
 You can use the `__` function (and friends) to translate strings and define translations in a standard `.mo` file.
 The Swytch Framework will automatically detect the user's language and use the correct translation.